xhc12345/Fa25-Parallel-Algorithms-Term-Project/goal.md

 * (Same as before)
 * **Generate Plots:** Time vs. Input Size (Seq, OMP, OCL) and Speedup vs. Input Size (OMP, OCL).
 * **Discuss:** Compare the three methods.
 At what size does the OpenCL overhead (setup + memory copy) become worth it?
-How does the OpenMP speedup compare to your number of CPU cores?
+How does the OpenMP speedup compare to the number of CPU cores?

 ## 5. Conclusion & (Optional) Future Work

 * (Same as before)
-* Summarize your findings about the performance and trade-offs of the three different parallel programming models.
+* Summarize findings about the performance and trade-offs of the three different parallel programming models.